Blog

 The panelists began by acknowledging the digital transformation sweeping various industries, including laboratory medicine.

 As clinical laboratories grapple with disruptions from technological advancements, regulatory changes, and evolving healthcare landscapes, the panelists emphasized the need for medical labs to be proactive.
-This includes adopting new technologies, optimizing lab workflow management, and investing in staff training and development.
+This includes adopting new technologies, optimizing laboratory workflow management, and investing in staff training and development.

 By embracing change and focusing on delivering high-quality, cost-effective services, clinical laboratories and pathology groups can continue to play a vital role in the healthcare ecosystem.

-Learn More: Can Your Laboratory Information System Support the Latest LIS System Technology?
+Discover More: Can Your Laboratory Information System Support the Latest LIS System Technology?

-Interfacing involves the transmission of transactions and messages between disparate laboratory software systems, whereas integration implies all data is contained within a single system.
+Interfacing involves the transmission of transactions and messages between disparate laboratory software systems, whereas integration implies all data is contained within a single unified system.

 - Dennis Winsten